merge/skulls/x230/README.md

 Before starting, run Linux on your X230, install `dmidecode` and run `sudo ./x230_skulls.sh`.
 It simply prints system information and helps you to be up to date.
-Also make sure you have the latest skulls-x230 package release by running `./upgrade.sh`.
+Also make sure you have the latest skulls-x230 package release by running `./x230_skulls.sh -U`.

 #### original BIOS update / EC firmware (optional)
 Before flashing coreboot, consider doing one original Lenovo upgrade process